waylow/boneWidget/README.md

 </br></br></br>

 ## TO DO:
- -
- - [bug] If you press Symmetrize Shape in pose mode with no widget added, it will throw an error.
+ - [bug] If you press Symmetrize Shape in pose mode with no widget added, it will throw an error. move the mouse over the preview panel.
- - [bug] If you add an object as a new widget, and then delete the object afterwards, it will throw errors every time you move the mouse over the preview panel.
  - [change] add the ability to keep and use the face data for the widgets (in the redo panel).
 This will make it possible to create solid shapes when needed rather than just wire shapes.